Extend Access with Sharing Rules

-You can create sharing rules based on record owner or field values in the record.
-This enables you to make automatic exceptions to your organization-wide sharing settings for defined sets of users.
+Sharing rules can be based on who owns the record or on the values of fields in the record.
 For example, use sharing rules to extend sharing access to users in public groups or roles.
-As with role hierarchies, sharing rules can never be stricter than your organization-wide default settings.
-They simply allow greater access for particular users.
+As with role hierarchies, sharing rules can never be stricter than your org-wide default settings.
+They just allow greater access for particular users.

 Sharing rules work best when they're defined for a particular group of users that you can determine or predict in advance, rather than a set of users that frequently changes.
 For example, in the Recruiting app, it’s important to share every position, candidate, job application, and review with every recruiter.
 Since recruiters all belong to either the Recruiting Manager or Recruiter roles in the role hierarchy, we can easily use a sharing rule to share those objects with the Recruiting Manager role and its subordinates.

 Alternatively, consider another use case from the Recruiting app: interviewers need read access on the candidates and job applications for people they're interviewing.
 In this case, the set of interviewers is a lot harder to predict in advance—hiring managers might use different sets of interviewers depending on the position for which they're hiring, and the interviewers might come from different groups in the role hierarchy.
 So, this use case probably shouldn't be handled with sharing rules—the team of interviewers for any given manager is just too hard to predict.

 Let's go through the set of required permissions we still want to implement and pick out the ones that work best with sharing rules.

 - Recruiters need read and update access on every position, candidate, job application, and review record that exists in the app.

 - Yes.
 As we discussed previously, it's easy to pick out the group of recruiters in our role hierarchy.

 - Hiring managers need read and update access on position and job posting records on which they're the hiring manager.